Two pairs and a free, quality eye exam for just $79.95

 Winter’s low humidity and cold winds can stir up dry eye symptoms, including a stinging sensation and extra tears, according to experts at the American Academy of Ophthalmology (AAO).

 The natural moisture barrier in your eyes isn’t always enough to combat steep drops in temperature and blasts of dry air.
-A good pair of sunglasses—especially wraparound styles that give you protection on the sides—can shoulder some of that responsibility and help you avoid vision problems, says Klatt.
+A good pair of sunglasses—especially wraparound styles that give you protection on the sides—can shoulder some of that responsibility and help you avoid eye problems, says Klatt.

 Eye Care Reason #4: Sneaky Factors Make Your Eyes More Sun-Sensitive